lidorbashari/INTPolybotServiceTerraform/README.md

 To avoid large charges in AWS, test the service provisioning in **2 different regions only** (and once it works, destroy it).
 Generalizing it to more regions should be as simple as creating the corresponding `.tfvars` file for the region, as well as generating a new Telegram token.

-## Deploy the Polybot and the Yolo5 apps in their EC2 instances
+## Deploy the Polybot and the Yolo5 services in the cluster

-As you may know, in order for the service to be up and running, it's necessary not only to provision the underlying infrastructure but also to deploy the Polybot and Yolo5 apps within their respective EC2 instances.
+As you may know, in order for the service to be up and running, it's necessary not only to provision the underlying infrastructure, but also to deploy the Polybot and Yolo5 apps within the provisioned Kubernetes cluster.

-Feel free to design your own solution, but you are highly encouraged to leverage the CI/CD pipeline developed in the previous AWS project for this purpose, which essentially used to automate the deployment of the services in their instances.
+Feel free to design your own solution, but you are highly encouraged to leverage the CI/CD pipeline developed in the previous project for this purpose.

 The workflow is as follows:

-1. Terraform is used to provision the infrastructure (leaving the EC2 instances empty):
+1. Terraform is used to provision the infrastructure (leaving the k8s cluster empty):

 ```bash
 terraform apply ....
 ```

+2. (Optional) Trigger a CI/CD pipeline to bootstrap the cluster (`kubeadm init`, install Calico CNI, install nginx Ingress controller, install ArgoCD with its apps).
+This is an optional step, you are free to implement the cluster bootstrapping in any other way (e.g. by trigger a Lambda function immediately after the cluster infrastructure provisioned).
-2. Then, trigger the CI/CD pipeline from previous project (with necessary adjustments) to deploy the initial app version onto the EC2 instances.
+3. Then, trigger the CI/CD pipeline from previous project (with necessary adjustments) to deploy the initial app version onto the cluster.

 ## Integrate a simple CI/CD pipeline for Terraform